ivankatliarchuk/renovate-gitlab-bot/README.md

 # renovate-gitlab-bot

+> Currently open MRs can be [found here](https://gitlab.com/dashboard/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&author_username=gitlab-renovate-bot)

 The bot uses [renovatebot](https://github.com/renovatebot/renovate) to automatically create MRs for updating dependencies.

-The following repositories are currently being updated automatically:
+The following repositories are currently being updated automatically.
+For more info on how to add a project, see the section on [setting up a new project](#setting-up-a-new-project)

 <!-- rep -->